GenomicsAotearoa/hts_workshop_mpi/docs/level2/14_nesi_environment.md

 ## Search and load software with the `module` system

-Up until this point we have worked exclusively with software that is avilable by default in `bash` environments.
+Up until this point we have worked exclusively with software that is available by default in `bash` environments.
 For biology-related tasks though, these tools alone are not sufficient and we must use specialised software for performing analyses.

 While we are free to install new software into NeSI there are many common bioinformatics tools already available on the platform, we just need to know how to access them.
 The most user-friendly option for finding pre-installed software is the NeSI [Supported Applications](https://support.nesi.org.nz/hc/en-gb/sections/360000040076-Supported-Applications) web page.
 This provides an up to date list of everything available on NeSI.
 Each piece of software lists the versions installed and links to the software documentation, and every entry is tagged with some handy keywords to enable quick searching.